- Some of us have so many dreams swirling in our minds, we don’t know where to start… while others are unable to put their finger on even one.

 From that moment onwards, whenever I would visit my grandmother, I’d be lying on my back in the grass trying to spot helicopters, but I never saw another helicopter from her garden, since there weren’t many around those days.

 At an early age of 5, I was so fascinated by helicopters that I decided to become a helicopter pilot when I grow up.
+Something that was too good to be true even in my dreams, especially with all odds against me: Wrong country, Wrong gender, No connections in the aviation, No rich parents and No mechanical background.

 Time went by, but my dream of becoming a Helicopter pilot did not die.
 In fact, the passion for helicopters kept getting stronger and stronger.